 Let’s talk about how to stop buying things you don’t need!
-If you can stop buying things you don’t need you will save money.
+If you can stop buying things you don’t need you WILL save money.

-The first thing I like to do is ask myself why I am buying these things I don’t need.
+The first thing I like to do is ask myself why I am buying these things I don’t really need.
 There are so many different reasons we grab things we weren’t planning on buying.

 How To Stop Buying Things you Don’t Need: